shu3hamiitkgp/GPTme-Impersonating-your-writing-style/README.md

 We’re creating a chatbot that will generate personalized responses for a person.
 The bot asks to provide a conversation text file from the user, along with some questions as follows -

--Conversation text file
+- Conversation text file
--Question asker
+- Question asker
--Question
+- Question
--Impersonate whom?
+- Impersonate whom?
--Style of response
+- Style of response

 Post which the bot would generate the response in impersonated person’s style with an additional style of response like sarcastic, analogy, etc.